Meekatharra

 The level of cultural diversity witnessed in Meekatharra was found to be above average when compared nationally for a number of language and cultural background related metrics

-Meekatharra's cultural diversity was above average, with 21.1% born overseas and 17.5% speaking a language other than English at home.
-Christianity was the main religion in Meekatharra, making up 44.9%.
-The 'Other' religion category comprised 1.1%, higher than the regional average of 0.5%.
+Meekatharra, as per the census conducted on 9 August 2016, exhibited above-average cultural diversity with 21.1% of its population born overseas and 17.5% speaking a language other than English at home.
+Christianity was the predominant religion in Meekatharra, comprising 44.9% of the population.
+Notably, the 'Other' religious category made up 1.1% of Meekatharra's population, higher than the Rest of WA average of 0.5%.

 Frequently Asked Questions - Diversity